DorsetProject/DorsetProject.github.io/index.md

 ## Agents

 Agents provide the intelligence of the application.
-They answer questions or follows commands.
+They answer questions or complete tasks.

 ### Creating a Local Agent